 W&B Weave Self-Managed

+Self-hosting W&B Weave allows you have more control over its environment and configuration.
+This can be helpful for use cases that require isolation and additional security compliance.
 This guide explains how to deploy all the components required to run W&B Weave in a self-managed environment.

+Self-managed Weave deployments rely on ClickHouseDB to manage its backend.
 Although the deployment process sets up a fully functional ClickHouseDB instance, you may need to take additional steps to ensure reliability and high availability for a production-ready environment.

 Requirements